 Spirit of the Festival is awarded to a film, or films, that captivate us while effectively articulating the themes and characters that our festival seeks to champion in productions that support gender equality, diversity and inclusion.

 1. Short films must not run longer than 20 minutes including titles and credits.

-2. Only digital copies submitted through FilmFreeway can be considered by Catalyst IFF.
-Applications should include a brief synopsis (30-50 words) and a high res image.
+2. Only films submitted through FilmFreeway can be considered by Catalyst IFF.
+Applications should include a brief synopsis (20-30 words) and two high res images.

-3. All submissions must be accompanied by a list indicating which diversity criteria your film has met.
+3. All submissions must complete the notes indicating which diversity criteria your film has met.
 See the section below on Gender, Diversity and Inclusion Standards.
 If films are submitted without this information they will not be considered and the application fee will not be refunded.
-(Please include this information in the cover note when submitting)

 4. Catalyst IFF does not pay screening fees for any of the short films submitted or selected.

 5. Submission Deadline February 8th, 2021.
 All films must be submitted in final form and ready for screening.